0x4248/gh_search/README.md

 This is a list of prebuilt searches on Github.
 These searches are useful for finding code, commits, issues, pull requests, packages and repositories.

-You can modify the search to narrow down the results.
+You can modify the search to narrow down the results to what you are looking for.

 For example: